largecats/computer-networking-notes/chapter1/chapter1.md

 #### Home access

 **DSL (digital subscriber line).** Internet access from the same telco (telephone company) that provides wired local phone access.
-- Uses existing telephone line (twisted-pair copper wire)
+- Uses existing telephone line (twisted-pair copper wire).
-- Frequency-division multiplexing: Uses different frequency than telephone signal channel to transmit digital signals (a telephone call and an internet connection can share the DSL link at the same time)
+- Frequency-division multiplexing: Uses different frequency than telephone signal channel to transmit digital signals (a telephone call and an internet connection can share the DSL link at the same time).

-**Cable.** Internet access from the same cable TV company that provides cable TV
+**Cable.** Internet access from the same cable TV company that provides cable TV.
-- Uses Optical fiber, coaxial cable
+- Uses Optical fiber, coaxial cable.
-- Uses cable modem
+- Uses cable modem.
-- Shared broadcast medium
+- Shared broadcast medium.

-**FTTH (fiber to the home).** Optical fiber path from the central office (CO) directly to the home
+**FTTH (fiber to the home).** Optical fiber path from the central office (CO) directly to the home.
-- Optical distribution from CO to home
+- Optical distribution from CO to home.
-- Direct fiber: One fiber from CO for each home
+- Direct fiber: One fiber from CO for each home.
-- Split fiber: Many homes share fiber from CO, which then splits into different fiber
+- Split fiber: Many homes share fiber from CO, which then splits into different fiber.
     - Active optical network (switched Ethernet)
     - Passive optical network

-**Dial-Up.** A home modem connects to ISP modem over a phone line
+**Dial-Up.** A home modem connects to ISP modem over a phone line.
-- Same model as DSL
+- Same model as DSL.
-- Very slow
+- Very slow.

 **Satellite link.**